 Develop the OPR and BOD by expanding the project's program and design concept report.
 Update them as the project goals and requirements are defined and clarified.
 Submit them at the end of the Schematic Design, Design Development and Construction Document phases along with the other Design Deliverables.
 Submit a final BOD after Project Award and after incorporation of the bid alternates.
-Each update shall incorporate the new and revised information resulting from:
+Each update shall incorporate new and revised project information including:

 - Progress in project design.

 - Changes in project goals.

 - Changes in project scope.

 - Code interpretations.

 - Input from Occupants, Construction Managers and Contractors.

 - Input from Plant Operations, Department of Public Safety, OSEH, etc.

 - Architectural, mechanical and electrical design coordination meetings.

 - Value engineering sessions.

 - Test reports on existing conditions.

 - Design calculations.

+- Equipment selections.

+- The final power system short circuit, protective device coordination and arc flash hazard study including the electronic data file for long term updating by the Owner.

 - Energy and water conservation calculations and modeling.

-- Equipment selections.
+- Updates to LEED Checklist.

 - Sound, effluent, dispersion, CFD, vibration, and other studies.

 - Bid Alternates and Owner's Options.

+- A list of all design deviations from U-M Design Guideline requirements.

+- A list of all uncompleted Facility Condition Assessment (FCA) items within the project boundary.